- 2 tsp olive oil

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 8 slim spring onion, left whole, but with both ends trimmed and any outer layers removed
+- 8 slim spring onions, left whole, but with both ends trimmed and any outer layers removed

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…